SunWooDev/RememoreFlashCardApp/README.md

 - As a user, I want to be able to remove and modify an existing flash card
 - As a user, I want to be able to move an existing flash card to different box
 - As a user, I want to be able to modify box timer for user's liking and customization
-- As a user, I want to be able to test cards in a box with expired timer.
+- As a user, I want to be able to test cards in a box when current time is exactly or exceeds due time.*
 - As a user, I want to be able to save cards and not have to enter the cards again when using the program the next time.
 - As a user, I want to be able to load cards automatically from the start of application.

+**Due timer is calculated by start time + card box timer.
+Start time is set to the time when the card is first created and when the card is moved to previous or next box*

 #### **Grading Scheme**
 - 20 pts - (code coverage score * 20) - so 100% code coverage yields a score of 20, whereas 0% code coverage yields a score of 0